 Boyd Farm Tenant House | Jefferson County, FL | c.
 1800s

-This modest cabin had become a favorite of mine on each of my trips north from Florida into Georgia in my early days of exploring.
-And as majestic as these oaks may seem in the photos, I just couldn’t quite convey the power of standing beneath so much history.
+This modest cabin had become a favorite stop of mine on each of my trips north from Florida into Georgia.
+And as majestic as these oaks may seem in the photos, I still don’t think images can properly convey the feeling I felt, standing here.